The forbidden image of the penis

 “Generally thought of as the dominion of men over women, patriarchy is more accurately the dominion of the (masculine) victimizer over the (feminine) victim… the history of civilization is actually the history of victimization—right up to today.
 Regardless of gender, whenever we try to enforce or coerce to achieve our wants, our victimizer energy is in play.

 This impulse to victimization might be termed the ‘lower masculine victimizer’.
 I use the word ‘lower’ because the masculine qualities of strength, intelligence and anger can all be expressed in a ‘higher’, protective manner.
 Here they are used to mitigate lack at the expense of others—and to express primal pain.”

 The lower masculine victimizer gains pleasure from pain.
 The penis is its physical embodiment.
 Weapons—swords, knives, guns; all with a shaft-like shape and a pronounced tip—also embody the victimizer.

-But the penis, the aroused extension of its wielder that gives sexual pleasure from penetration (physical or sexual conquest of the other), is the archetype.
+But the archetype is the penis.
+It’s the aroused extension of its wielder.
+It gives sexual pleasure from penetration—the physical or sexual conquest of the other.

 In The Function of the Orgasm, psychoanalyst Wilhelm Reich wrote that “the penis as such functioned in the fantasy… The penis was a murderous weapon or it was used to ‘prove’ that one is potent”.
 Some of Reich’s male patients felt their penis was a knife.
 Penetration equated to stabbing: sex was fundamentally an act of violence.

 When you saw a penis, historically that meant you were about to be fucked over.

 In The History of Childhood, Lloyd deMause writes that “To the Greeks and Romans, the glans [tip of the penis] was considered sacred; the sight of it ‘struck terror and wonder in the heart of man.’”